cbz42/Discontinuity-Detection/README.md

 # Discontinuity-Detection
-This is python project of image processing.This is use for detection line and point.
+This is python project of image processing.This is use for detection of line and point.